Tekken Tag Tournament 2

 I apologize that this review is kind of long, but you can blame Namco for packing so much damn content into this game!
 TTT2 comes packed with all the staple modes: Team Battle, Survival, Time Attack, and Pair Play Mode (with up to 4 human players).
 You can even pair up with a local friend and test your skills online against other players.
 Unfortunately, you can't pair up with a player online though.
 Thanks to the generous allotted time given when activating Tag Assault after a bound, tag combos in Pair Play are actually relatively easy to connect!
 While playing TTT2 with my girlfriend (whom isn't a serious player), I was astonished that we were able to perform full-length tag combos time and time again.
 With a little more practice... she could be tournament-ready.

-Tekken Tunes is one of my favorite new modes, and one of the most innovative extra modes to ever appear in a fighting game.
-In Tekken Tunes, you can select ANY music currently on your console and set them as in-game BGMs for stages and various menus!
-Future DLC containing past Tekken soundtracks will also be made available in the near future.
-Also, Theater Mode allows you to view content (and future DLC) such as past endings and intros, and listen to soundtracks from prequels.
+Tekken Tunes is one of my favorite new modes, and certainly one of the most innovative extra modes to ever appear in a fighting game!
+In Tekken Tunes, you can select ANY music currently on your console and set them as in-game BGMs for stages and various menus.
+Future DLC containing past Tekken soundtracks was also be made available for purchase if you want to go the nostalgia route.
+I find it a bit sad that many "mainstream" reviews of Tekken Tag 2 didn't even mention this mode, as if it didn't exist.
+It shouldn't be overlooked, because Tekken Tunes is an awesome, timeless feature that really extends the life of the game.
+Following in line with past console installments, TTT2 also features Theater Mode which allows you to view content such as past endings & intros, and listen to soundtracks from prequels - Another solid mode!

 As far as presentation goes, Namco did the majority of things right.
 In Arcade Mode, every single character in the game has a full-length ending movie (each around 1-2 minutes long).
 I actually can't remember the last time I was actually satisfied with so many character endings in a fighting game.
 Although TTT2 isn't a "story driven" game (by design), most endings contain a lot of heart and fan service.
 The only thing I think Namco did wrong with Arcade Mode was the fact that opponents are customized (and they went overboard on many of them).
 Hey Namco...
 I don't want to fight Ganryu with a pink mohawk or Raven with a cowboy hat & wings in Arcade Mode.
 Goofball opponents like that should've been left for Ghost Battle, and these ugly customizations alone will probably turn off a few casual players who are expecting a well thought out "1-player experience".
 On the bright side, the silly custom characters won't show up in Time Attack or Pair Play mode.
 One more gripe I have about Arcade Mode is that rank promotion icons are way too large, and awkwardly interfere with the pre-fight character intros.

-Last Updated: 4/5/2013 Developer(s): Namco Bandai Publisher(s): Namco Bandai Artwork by: Mutsumi Inomata, Ito Oogure, Katsuya Terada, Simon Bisley, Ryouji Minagawa, Shigeto Koyama, Tomio Fujisawa, Junny, Shunya Yamashita Platform(s): Arcade, Playstation 3, Xbox 360, Nintendo Wii U Release Date(s): September 14th, 2011 ( Arcade)
+Page Updated: November 30th, 2013 Developer(s): Namco Bandai Publisher(s): Namco Bandai Artwork by: Mutsumi Inomata, Ito Oogure, Katsuya Terada, Simon Bisley, Ryouji Minagawa, Shigeto Koyama, Tomio Fujisawa, Junny, Shunya Yamashita Platform(s): Arcade, Playstation 3, Xbox 360, Nintendo Wii U Release Date(s): September 14th, 2011 ( Arcade)